top of page

 Leak finder location in a brake schematic

 Why were the leak finders added to the SM brake system?
-It stems from a 1968 safety requirement imposed by the USA; Federal Motor Vehicle Safety Standard FMVSS No. 105.
+I think it stems from a 1967 safety requirement imposed by the USA; Federal Motor Vehicle Safety Standard FMVSS No. 105.
 Among other things, this safety standard imposed a dual-circuit brake master cylinder (the standard incorrectly assumed that all cars had conventional master cylinders).
-One circuit of the dual master cylinder was for the front brakes and a second circuit was for the rear brakes.
+One circuit of the dual master cylinder was for the front brakes and a second circuit was for the rear brakes (although some manufacturers used a diagonal split with one front brake and one opposite rear brake to comply with this rule instead of a front/rear split).
 Citroën's leak finders somewhat mimicked the behavior of a dual-circuit master cylinder on a conventional brake system since a leak in one circuit (front or rear) would not affect the other.

 Certain hydraulic tubes associated with the brakes on USA/Canadian cars were coated with nylon (Rilsan) for additional corrosion protection.
 We believe this was part of a deal Citroën struck with USA regulators, along with the leak finders, to meet the “dualized” brake master cylinder requirements of the era.

-But it seems that the leak finders and Rilsan covered tubes only temporarily satisfied the US regulators.
-We found a 1974 exchange between the National Highway Traffic Safety Administration (NHTSA) and Citroën where the NHTSA was pushing Citroën to prove that their centralized brake system (with leak finders and Rilsan covered tubes) was as safe as a dual-circuit master cylinder.
+So, the SM had many changes to the brake system to comply with USA rules.
+But it seems that despite all of these changes (leak finders, Rilsan covered tubes, pressure switch differences, and brake friction component changes), Citroën only temporarily satisfied the US regulators.
+We found a 1974 exchange between the National Highway Traffic Safety Administration (NHTSA) and Citroën where the NHTSA was pushing Citroën to prove that their centralized brake system was as safe as a dual-circuit master cylinder.
 You can read this some of this exchange between Citroën and the NHTSA HERE and HERE.

 DOOR HANDLES AND LOCKS